Museum of the Princes' Islands

-Museum of the Princes' Islands (Adalar Müzesi) is a museum on Büyükada of Princes' Islands (Adalar) in İstanbul Province, Turkey dedicated to the past of the Princes' Islands.
+Museum of the Princes' Islands (Adalar Müzesi) is a museum on Büyükada of Princes' Islands (Adalar) in Istanbul, Turkey dedicated to the past of the Princes' Islands.

 Location and history

 The museum is situated in the eastern side of Büyükada, the biggest island of the archipelago, off the Anatolian side of İstanbul in the Sea of Marmara at 40°51′22″N 29°07′29″E.

 The museum was established by Adalar Municipality, Adalar District Governorship and a local foundation in the scope of European Capital of Culture project, and was opened on September 10,2 2010.
 The museum is housed in 800 m2 closed area and 1300 m2 open space.

 Exhibitions

 In the entrance hall, there are aerial photographs and the basic information of Adalar.
 Next, there are items on display about the biological life around the islands.
 The fossil of an almost 400 million years old fish species Dunkleosteus, which was discovered by English geologist W. S. Swan in the 1860s inside sandstone formation in the southwest of Büyükada, is an important example of this collection.
 Some of the topics are; a geology panel, birds of the islands, notes about the islands from the ancient age authors, first life forms in the Islands, early island dwellers.
 Next comes later eras such as "From detention colony to resort area", "Adalar as a suburb of İstanbul", "Architecture of Adalar", "Demographics and Migration", "Transportation", "Rowing and water sports", "Food culture of Adalar", "Musicians from Adalar", "Adalar re-explored".